-A tree of P-views φ is a finite tree t{φ} , together with two more datum: a naming f{φ} of nodes by moves (a node is an occurrence of a move) and a relation \leftarrow{φ} on nodes specifying justification pointers between moves.

-A MELLpol proof-net π is also a finite tree T{π} (the tree representing the nesting of !-boxes) but together with: a labeling R{π} of nodes by flat proof structures (which are finite oriented graphs with pending edges) and a structure (S{π}, B{π}) relating flat proof structures to each others (the frontiers of the !-boxes).

-When π is in normal form (cut free) and φ is the strategy interpreting π , the correspondence Ψ establishes a tree isomorphism between T{π} (the !-boxes tree) and the tree of P-views t{φ} .
-Moreover each flat proof structure of π has a very particular shape: it only consists of one combined positive connective (a tensor of of course) and one combined negative connective (a par of why not) together with edges connecting them or going through the frontiers of !-boxes.
+A tree of P-views φ is a finite tree t{φ} , together with two more datum: a naming f{φ} of nodes by moves and a relation \leftarrow{φ} specifying justification pointers between nodes.
+A MELLpol proof-net π is also a finite tree T{π} (representing the nesting of !-boxes) but together with: a labeling R{π} of nodes by flat proof structures (which are finite oriented graphs with pending edges) and a structure (S{π}, B{π}) relating flat proof structures to each others (this data can be considered as the frontiers of the !-boxes).
+When π is in normal form (cut free), the correspondence Ψ establishes a tree isomorphism between T{π} and t{φ} .
+Moreover the flat proof structures of π have a very particular shape: each flat proof structure consists of one combined positive connective and one combined negative connective together with edges connecting them or going through the frontiers of !-boxes.
 Through Ψ , moves of t{φ} correspond to these combined connectives and pointers are just another way to draw the connecting edges.

-We introduce in Section 1 the core ingredient of the paper: the notion of thick subtree, a generalization of the usual notion of rooted subtree.
+The core ingredient of the paper is the notion of thick subtree, a generalization of the usual notion of rooted subtree, which we present in Section 1, devoted to trees.
 We use thick subtrees both at the term level and at the type level.
-The desequentialization relates the two levels.

 Type level (Section 2).
-A MELLpol formula A can be thought of as a tree: its arena in games.
-The desequentialization of a play in A is a particular thick subtree of A. And there is a (bijective) encoding of thick subtrees of A into the set of results of type A.
+A MELLpol formula A can be thought as a tree (the arena in games).
+The desequentialization D(p) of a play p in A is a particular thick subtree of A. And there is a (bijective) encoding of (classes up to isomorphism of) thick subtrees of A into the set of results of type A.